music influence explorer

 About this page

-Artists like The Rolling Stones today include The Faces, Aerosmith, Black Crowes, The Kinks.
+Artists like The Rolling Stones today include The Black Crowes, Aerosmith, The Faces, Humble Pie.
 If you enjoy The Rolling Stones, these artists share similar sonic qualities, influences, and emotional range.

 Bands like The Rolling Stones and songs like The Rolling Stones are among the most searched music discovery queries — rootz.guru goes deeper by tracing the roots of the sound itself, not just surface-level similarity.